A Pinewood Trails Early Learner making nature soup.

 • The Leadership Principle: Forest School is run by qualified practitioners who continuously maintain and develop their professional practice.

-The Pinewood Trail Forest School is led by qualified forest school practitioners who hold a minimum of an accredited Level 3 Forest School qualification (director certification).
+Pinewood Trails is led by two qualified forest school practitioners who hold a minimum of an accredited Level 3 Forest School qualification (director certification).
 All educators and staff are required to hold an up-to-date first aid/CPR certification, nationwide fingerprint clearance, and negative TB test.

-• The Community Principle: Forest School uses a range of learner-centered process to create a community for development and learning.
+• The Community Principle: Forest School uses a learner-centered lens to create a community for development and learning.

-The Pinewood Trails Forest School educators make observations during sessions that identify the needs and motivations of explorers which drives each session and includes choice and free-play.
+At Pinewood Trails Forest School educators make observations during each session to identify the needs and motivations of explorers, these observations help to inspire choice and free-play.

 Our Parent Handbook outlines our Forest School’s ethos and principles.
 How we safeguard all member of the forest school community, and how instances of bullying are dealt with.